 The programs and services provided structure and allowed me to gain my self-worth back.

 The feeling of disconnect was fading, stability returned, and Transition Projects hired me as a Street Outreach Specialist and a Residential Advocate.
-I was promoted to Residential Case Manager and now manage the agency’s largest shelter.
-I am happy to say I am celebrating my sixth year in recovery and continuing to be a positive parental role model.
+I was promoted to Residential Case Manager, then spent over two years managing the agency’s largest shelter, and am now Income Development Program Manager at Transition Projects.
+I am happy to say I am celebrating my eighth year in recovery and continuing to be a positive parental role model.